Harry, Meghan in 'near catastrophic' NY paparazzi car chase, spokesperson says | Entertainment

 The couple's spokesperson said the chase on Tuesday, after leaving the Ziegfeld Ballroom in midtown Manhattan, could also have been fatal and involved paparazzi driving on the sidewalk, running red lights, and driving while taking pictures.
 Those involved in the chase were confronted by police officers multiple times, according to the spokesperson.
 A spokesperson for the New York Police Department said he could not confirm any information about the incident.

+New York City Mayor Eric Adams said he had received a briefing that two NYPD officers could have been injured in the incident.
+"I don't think there's many of us who don't recall how, how his mom died," Adams told reporters.
+"And it would be horrific to lose an innocent bystander during a chase like this and something to have happened to them as well."

+He said he would get an in-depth briefing later, but he found it hard to believe there would have been a two-hour high speed chase.
+"If it's 10 minutes, a 10-minute chase is extremely dangerous in New York City," Adams said.

 The Ms. Foundation for Women, the organisers of the awards ceremony where Meghan was honoured for her work, had no immediate comment.
+Buckingham Palace also had no comment.
 'HIGHLY INTRUSIVE PRACTICE'

 Pictures that have since appeared on social media show Harry, Meghan and her mother sitting in the back of a New York taxi which their spokesperson said showed "a small glimpse at the defense and decoys required to end the harassment".
 The couple, who live in California with their two young children, had been staying at a private residence but had decided against returning there as they did not wish to compromise that individual's safety, according to their spokesperson.